 A creditor initiates proceedings by filing a motion with the court that issued the final judgment.
 Proceedings may be commenced at any time during the 20 year life of a final judgment.
 Proceedings are initiated in the same county where the principal action was maintained.

-The court may used proceedings supplementary to reach property either by ordering a sheriff to seize property or by ordering the debtor or third parties to turn over assets.
+The court may used proceedings supplementary to reach property either by ordering a sheriff to seize property or by ordering the Florida debtor or third parties to turn over assets located in Florida.
 The court is authorized to hold the debtor, or others in possession of the debtor’s property, in contempt for ailing to obey any order issued in the proceedings or failing to attend a court ordered examination.
 However, a court may not required a debtor to turn over assets located in jurisdictions outside the state.
 The creditor must domesticate the judgment in the foreign jurisdiction and reach such assets through the court proceedings in the foreign jurisdiction.

 Proceedings supplementary also provide an independent avenue to reverse a debtor’s fraudulent transfers of personal property.
 The statute provides that a creditor may order a transferee of personal property to turn over to the creditor any personal property that a debtor conveyed to a spouse, relative, or other insider within one year prior to the initiation of the underlying lawsuit.
 At least one court has held that the four year statute of limitations applicable to fraudulent transfers and conversions does not apply to actions to actions directed against transfers of personal property in the context of a proceedings supplementary.
 A creditor may initiate recovery of above-described personal property transfers at any time during the 20 year life of a Florida judgment.